 Each fellow is given an electronic evaluation by the staff supervisor after each rotation, and feedback is given by the staff to the fellow.
 The performance of all the fellows is discussed at a joint staff meeting two times a year.
 Fellows are also evaluated by selected members of the nursing staff in certain monthly rotations, as well as their fellow colleagues at the end of the year.
 All evaluations are completed in the hospital standard interface, New Innovations.

 The fellows are also given the opportunity to write evaluations of the staff and all laboratory experiences at the end of the year, and at the end of each rotation.
-These anonymous evaluations are discussed with the chief and faculty by the PD.

 Research Training in Cardiovascular Diseases